 Seven of Italy’s regions and more than a thousand municipalities hold elections this weekend.
-Renzi’s party now controls five of the regions where elections are held.
+Renzi’s party controls five of the regions where elections are held.

-The Democrats are expected to benefit from division on the right where former prime minister Silvio Berlusconi has been eclipsed by Lega Nord leader Matteo Salvini.
-His party is confident of keeping the northeastern region of Veneto where Venetian nationalism is strong.
-In an online poll last year, nearly two out of four million voters in the region said they wanted to break away from Italy.
+His party can be sure of keeping the northeastern region of Veneto, where Venetian nationalism is strong.
+In an online poll last year, nearly two out of four million voters in the region said they wanted to break away from Italy altogether.

 The Democratic leader in Campania, which includes the crime-ridden city of Naples, is appealing a conviction for abuse of power over the award of a local incinerator plant contract.

-The election result was seen as a vindication of his more social democratic policy which has included pro-business measures and labor reforms that aim to close the divide between full-time workers who are almost impossible to fire and mostly younger workers on insecure contracts.
+The election result was seen as a vindication of his social democratic program, which has included pro-business measures and labor reforms that aim to close the divide between full-time workers who are almost impossible to fire and mostly younger workers on insecure contracts.

 The reforms have been slow but appear to be paying off.
 The national statistics agency reports that the economy grew .3 percent in the first quarter of this year.
 The European Commission projects .6 percent growth for Italy this year and 1.4 percent next year.